How I Wasted 6 Months Creating Disgo

 With regards to performance, Disgo is the only Go Discord API Wrapper that doesn't use reflection in its hot-paths (aka main functionality; requests, events).
 A precise selection of dependencies (explained in library decisions) allow Disgo to maintain the most performant code.

 Synchronized memory pools are used for objects that are constantly created.
 Disgo's cache is optional.
-In a future release,
+A

-fieldalignment will be used to save memory on otherwise large structs (defined by the Discord API).
+fieldalignment bundle is used to save memory on otherwise large structs (defined by the Discord API).
 As a result, Disgo does not require as much memory as cache-first Go API Wrappers, nor does it invoke the Garbage Collector as frequently.

 The following information includes a direct comparison of Disgo to a Go API Wrapper library.